owenip/100-days-of-code/r1-log.md

 **Today's Progress:** Resume Learning on FreeCodeCamp Web Design and prepare for Google Mobile Web Specialist Certification

 ### Day 35: November 14, 2018
-**Today's Progress:** Using imagemin with grunt-responsive-images to auotmate images resizing tasks
+**Today's Progress:** Using imagemin with grunt-responsive-images to automate images resizing tasks
 **Links:** [link](https://github.com/owenip/udacity-nanodegree-mws/commit/9ef0b7173325f823ccf30e5774e907a71c5ade7b)
 **Thoughts:** By automating image resizing task, it's much easier to serve proper images for different screen sizes

 ### Day 36: November 15, 2018
-**Today's Progress:** Add unescaping html special characters feature for a slack Bot that help searching stack overflow in chat
+**Today's Progress:** Add un-escaping html special characters feature for a slack Bot that help searching stack overflow in chat
 **Links:** [link](https://github.com/owenip/slack-overflow/commit/7edc65da241d30e51ebf0c3a31bd6d22f6cb34bf)
 **Thoughts:** Netlify is actually easier to use than I imagined.

 ### Day 37 - 39: November 16 - 18, 2018
 **Today's Progress:** Participated in Gift The Code Hackathon 2018.
-My team has designed a solution for Boys & Girls Club of Canada ir order to promote and manage their campign "Unplug to Connect".
+My team has designed a solution for Boys & Girls Club of Canada ir order to promote and manage their campaign "Unplug to Connect".
 We have designed a Web site for public to opt-in with minimal friction on landing page.
 For after fact data, we implement a heat map to demonstrate our vision on how the charity can make use of the collected data.
 **Links:** [link](https://github.com/owenip/100-days-of-code/tree/master/asset/Day%2037-39)
 **Thoughts:** Participating in Hackathons allows me to learn a lot from others, not restricting in just coding. it's more about how people think and their approaches.
 The solution don't need to be super complex and use all the latest technologies.
 A interesting and simple approach could actually win judge's heart.